Iron Eagle on the Attack

-Iron Eagle on the Attack (stylized on-screen as Iron Eagle IV) is a 1995 direct-to-video action film directed by Sidney J. Furie (who directed the first two Iron Eagle films).
-A sequel to the 1992 film Aces: Iron Eagle III, it is the fourth installment of the Iron Eagle film series, it stars Louis Gossett Jr. reprising his role once again as retired Gen. Charles "Chappy" Sinclair, who guides civilian teenagers to perform unofficial military and aerial heroics.
+Iron Eagle on the Attack (stylized on-screen as Iron Eagle IV) is a 1995 action film directed by Sidney J. Furie.
+A sequel to the 1992 film Aces: Iron Eagle III, it is the fourth and final installment of the Iron Eagle film series, it stars Louis Gossett Jr. reprising his role once again as retired Gen. Charles "Chappy" Sinclair, who guides civilian teenagers to perform unofficial military and aerial heroics.

-Doug Masters, the protagonist of the first film, returns, but is played by Jason Cadieux instead of Jason Gedrick.
-The film's opening scene is an alternate take on the scenario presented in Iron Eagle II, wherein Masters survived after being shot down in Soviet airspace.
+Doug Masters, the protagonist of the first film, now played by Jason Cadieux.
+The film retcons the opening sequence of Iron Eagle II, in which Masters died after being shot down in Soviet airspace, to him having survived and been held prisoner.
+The cast also features Al Waxman, Jo Vannicola, Marilyn Lightstone, Victoria Snow, Dean McDermott, Jason Blicker, Aidan Devine and Jeff Pustil.

+Unlike the previous films, Iron Eagle on the Attack was released direct-to-video.
+It received mixed-to-negative reviews.

 Plot

-While on a routine F-16C fighter aircraft patrol in United States airspace west of Alaska, Doug Masters and his wingman test the g-forces of their fighters but stray into Soviet airspace.
+While on a routine F-16C fighter aircraft patrol in United States airspace west of Alaska, Doug Masters and his wingman Matt Cooper test the g-forces of their fighters but stray into Soviet airspace.
 One of the Soviet aircraft has Doug on missile-lock, shooting him down.
 Doug safely ejects but is captured by Soviet soldiers.

 Several years later, Doug is still haunted by his days as a prisoner.
 Working as a crop duster, he is recruited by old friend, retired Gen. Charles "Chappy" Sinclair as an instructor at his flight school.
 Chappy's school has teenagers who fly his Harvard IV trainers with no regard for safety.
 These teenagers in trouble with the law were taken in as a means of rehabilitating them.

-During an exhibition the young misfits face off against teens from the Air Force.
-Wheeler cons a drug dealer out of $2,000 by handing him a bag of sugar disguised as cocaine.
-With her co-pilot Rudy Marlowe she tries to fly to Mexico.
+During an exhibition, the young misfits face off against teens from the Air Force.
+One of the teens, Wheeler, cons a drug dealer out of $2,000 by handing him a bag of sugar disguised as cocaine.
+With her co-pilot Rudy Marlowe, she tries to fly to Mexico.
 Doug pursues her and has her to land on an abandoned air force base.
 A platoon of armed men at the base try to kill them.
 Doug intervenes and tells Chappy about the incident.
 Chappy and Maj.
 Gen. Brad Kettle investigate the activity at a storage bunker revealed to be holding chemical weapons.